-‘The Ever Changing Flow’ a Digital Diorama
+‘The Ever-Changing Flow’ a Digital Diorama

-This captivating multimedia diorama concept seamlessly blends traditional mediums such as plant and animal specimens, with cutting-edge extended reality technologies such as projection mapping and 3D rendered backgrounds to showcase changing museum display techniques for the Los Angeles Natural History Museum centennial exhibition as part of the Getty Foundation’s Pacific Standard Time 2024 initiative.
+This multimedia diorama blends traditional mediums such as plant and animal specimens, with cutting-edge extended reality technologies such as projection mapping and 3D rendered backgrounds to showcase changing museum display techniques for the Los Angeles Natural History Museum centennial exhibition as part of the Getty Foundation’s Pacific Standard Time 2024 initiative.

 This proposal was created in partnership with Mar Sorell as the projection mapping artist and Jet Olaño as the Previs CAD artist.